coronel08/my-notes/notes/docs/aws.md

     -   Logs - Can go to S3 for archival, stream to ElasticSearch.
 By default no logs from EC2 will go to CloudWatch.
 Can be setup on premise also.
 Never expire by default
         -   Cloudwatch Logs Agent - old version of agent, can only send CloudWatch logs
         -   CloudWatch Unified Agent - Can collect additional metrics like ram etc.
-    -   Events - send notifications can schedule on a CRON or event pattern.
+    -   CloudWatch Events - near real-time stream of system events. send notifications can schedule on a CRON or event pattern.
         -   EventBridge - evolution of Cloudwatch events, can work with Zendesk, DataDog, Etc. Use when you need to integrate with 3rd party SaaS applications.
+        -   Rules - Matches incoming events and routes them to targets for processing
+        -   Targets - A target processes events in JSON format such as Lambda, Kinsesi Streams, ECS Tasks, Step Function, SNS/SQS,
     -   CloudWatch Alarm - triggers notifications for any metric, sent to an SNS or auto scaling policy.
 Alarms work together with CloudWatch Metrics.
         -   Period - Length of time to evaluate the metric or expression.
 Ex: one minute as period sends data every minute.
         -   Evaluation Period - number of most recent periods or data points to evaluate when determining alarm state.